Last Updated on March 13, 2023 by Maggie McKneely

 The west side of the park has far more lodging options than the east side.
 Any of the towns – Kalispell, Columbia Falls, Whitefish – will work as good bases for your trip.
 Alternatively, you can stay in any of the lodges and hotels inside of the park, but know that they are often sold out a year in advance and are more expensive than options outside of the park.

 Although most activities are on the east side of the park, there are very limited lodging options.
-It’s worth doing a little extra driving each day to stay on the west side.
+It’s worth doing a little extra driving each day to stay on the west side; there you’ll find plenty of AirBnBs and hotels.
 Check out where to stay near Glacier National Park.

 A 7-day fee is $35 per car.
 You can purchase passes at the visitor’s center or at each park entrance.
 For a full list of fee options, visit the Glacier National Park webpage here.

 The Going-to-the-Sun Road, the park’s only through road, doesn’t open for the season until late June/early July and closes again by mid-September.
 That means that for most people, July and early August are the best times to visit.
 The widest variety of activities will be available.

-But, Glacier is one of the American West’s most popular national parks, and summer is the park’s busiest time of year.
+But, Glacier is one of the American West’s most popular national parks, and, like nearby Yellowstone National Park, summer is the park’s busiest time of year.
 If you want to avoid the crowds, consider early June or late September.
-Just know that the main road may be closed, and most of the trails snow-covered.
+Just know that the main road may be closed, and most of the trails are snow-covered.

 The park is open year-round, so if you really want to avoid other tourists and see a part of Glacier most people don’t see, break out your snowshoes and skis and visit in the winter.

 No matter when you go, you are guaranteed to have an incredible time in one of the most beautiful places on earth!

 Have any other questions about this Glacier National Park itinerary?
 Let me know in the comments!